SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 Practical Tips for Optimal Connector Selection

 The choice between SC/APC and SC/UPC depends on several factors.
-Based on experience from over 500 FTTH projects, we recommend:
+Based on experience from numerous FTTH projects, we recommend:

 For PON networks with splitters, SC/APC is mandatory.
 Superior return loss prevents signal disturbances and ensures stable transmission rates.
 For point-to-point connections without active components, SC/UPC may be adequate.